chadgr/doverlab/README.md

   # Lab 5 (lab 4.1 of the larger course)
   This lab will show how to manage operationalization of models.
-This lab will show how to regert test models.
+This lab will show how to regester test models.

+  **Note:** You do not need to register the Azure providers.
+You can skip that step.
+You can list the providers to make sure they are registered.

   https://github.com/Azure/LearnAI-Bootcamp/blob/master/lab04.1-managing_models_with_aml/0_README.md